Can I Remotely Control Another Computer?

 Step 4.
 Press Win + R to invoke the Run dialog box.
 Type in “cmd” and press OK.
 Then type “ipconfig” and press Enter.
 Now you can see a group of IP addresses, of which the IPv4 address is the one you need.

 Part 2.
-Use Remote Desktop to connect to the PC you’ve set up
+Use Remote Desktop to Remotely Access Another Computer You’ve Set up

 Step 1.
 Search for Remote Desktop Connection in the Search box.
 And then open it.